oxygenium-network/oxygenium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/SubmitMultisig.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium/api/src/main/scala/org/oxygenium/api/model/SubmitMultisig.scala)

-This code defines a case class called `SubmitMultisig` that is used in the Alephium project's API model.
+This code defines a case class called `SubmitMultisig` that is used in the Oxygenium project's API model.
 The purpose of this class is to represent a multisignature transaction that has been signed by multiple parties.

 The `SubmitMultisig` class has two fields: `unsignedTx` and `signatures`.
 The `unsignedTx` field is a string that represents the unsigned transaction that is being signed.
-The `signatures` field is an `AVector` (a vector implementation provided by the Alephium project) of `Signature` objects, which represent the signatures that have been added to the transaction.
+The `signatures` field is an `AVector` (a vector implementation provided by the Oxygenium project) of `Signature` objects, which represent the signatures that have been added to the transaction.

 This class is likely used in the context of a multisignature wallet, where multiple parties must sign a transaction before it can be executed.
 The `SubmitMultisig` object would be created once all parties have signed the transaction, and then submitted to the network for execution.